Professor Hirsh performs research on the deregulation and restructuring of the American electric utility system.

 A selection of Dr. Hirsh's publications and presentations can be found at this page.

-- Dr. Hirsh served for eight years as an executive officer of the Society for the History of Technology.
+- Dr. Hirsh serves as an executive officer of the Society for the History of Technology.

 - Dr. Hirsh is on the Executive Board and serves as a life member of the Virginia Tech Rescue Squad.